 Sothebys’ Instagram page

-According to New York Times, more than 650 art buyers were questioned for the report 2016, 48% said that Instagram was their preferred platform to buy fine arts pieces.
+According to the New York Times (more than 650 art buyers were questioned for the report 2016) 48% said that Instagram was their preferred platform to buy fine arts pieces.

-In spite of its phenomenal success, it is hard to tell Instagram’s direct effect on sales.
+In spite of its phenomenal success, it is hard to tell the Instagram’s direct effect on sales.
 In other terms, it is difficult to measure the impact of the huge number of following on sales for all major world’s galleries.
-Auction houses are keeping the conversion thanks to the content they share on Instagram which by next is provoking sales acts, whom can’t
+Auction houses are keeping the conversion thanks to the content they share on Instagram which in result is provoking sales acts.

 Christies’ Instagram page

-As well as that, many artevents were announced thank to Instagram such as the eight-part- series of Rudolf held last year at the dealership’s Park Avenue gallery in New York, or Joe Kennedy and Johnny Brut’s contemporary exhibition in collaboration with Avant Arte held at Unit London.
+What is more, many art events were announced thanks to Instagram: the eight-part- series of Rudolf held last year at the dealership’s Park Avenue gallery in New York, or Joe Kennedy and Johnny Brut’s contemporary exhibition in collaboration with Avant Arte held at Unit London.
 All reservations were booked via Instagram before the exhibition started.

-To conclude, Instagram, not only has shown a true virtue in terms of sales with fine art pieces but with affordable collectibles as well.
-Now that people are “glued” to their smartphones, “Instagram creates a safe place to enjoy art.”
+To conclude, not only has Instagram shown a true virtue in terms of sales with fine art pieces but also with affordable collectibles.
+Now, when people are “glued” to their smartphones, “Instagram creates a safe place to enjoy art.”
 (Joe Kennedy and Johnny Brut)

-However, even if the possibilities are numerous on Instagram, the application does not provide access to content or more information about the master pieces.
+However, even if the possibilities on Instagram are numerous, the application does not provide access to content or more information about the master pieces.